jge162/Python_Scripts/README.md

 After that you need to find the file path for you folder and update it **accordingly.**

-Also note: Codes are setup to run on Mac osx builds (not PC)!
+Also note: Codes are setup to run on Mac osx builds `not PC`!

-Lastly, you can open a terminal window on your Mac and run `sudo python3 Master_script.py`
+Lastly, you can open a terminal window on your Mac and run `sudo python3 Master_Script.py`

 Or alternatively, you can just run `python3 Master_script.py` to execute all desired scripts in one command line entry in terminal PyCharm too.